-And there’s different widgets for iOS and Android and doesn’t matter which widget you choose, they will look exactly the same on both the platforms.
+And there are different widgets for iOS and Android and doesn’t matter which widget you choose, they will look exactly the same on both platforms.

 It’s a new way that Google developed themselves to add more functionality to a project while keeping the coding fun.